akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 If you want to go further, please read this article [Work with asset in an asset collection atribute](work-with-assets-in-an-asset-collection-attribute-ee-only.html).

 ## _Step 6_ | Set transformations (optional)
-In the new Asset Manager, transformations are no more mandatory.
-So if you used before fake transformations (100% or 99%), you don't need anymore to set transformations.
+In the new Asset Manager, transformations are not mandatory anymore.
+So if you used to have fake transformations (100% or 99%) in the PAM in order to keep your reference file as it was, the only thing to do now is not to define any transformation ;-)

-If you were using some real transformations in the PAM, the variations of the assets are migrated during the step 3 but the transformations settings are not migrated.
+If you were using some real transformations in the PAM (for example, a `thumbnail` transformation), the variations of the assets will be migrated during the step 3 but the transformations settings won't be migrated since we totally change the format of the transformations settings.

 So you need to set transformations rules in the new Asset Manager.
-The transformations are no more defined by channels, there are defined by asst family and you can define until 10 transformations per asset family.
+The transformations are not defined by channels anymore.
+They are defined by asset family, and there can be up to 10 transformations per asset family.
+It means that you can have several transformations for the same channel for example.
 The format is bit different but don't worry, hereafter an example before / after.

 To know more about our powerful transformations, please read this article [About the asset transformations](assets-transformation.html). -->